rgambord/c99-doc/doc/sections/5/2/4/2/2/index.rst

 .. _9899_5.2.4.2.2p12:

+.. container:: snum

+   :ref:`12 <9899_5.2.4.2.2p12>`

-:ref:`12 <9899_5.2.4.2.2p12>` Conversion from (at least) double to decimal with DECIMAL_DIG digits and back should be the identity function.
+Conversion from (at least) double to decimal with DECIMAL_DIG digits and back should be the identity function.

 .. _9899_5.2.4.2.2p13:

+.. container:: snum

+   :ref:`13 <9899_5.2.4.2.2p13>`

-:ref:`13 <9899_5.2.4.2.2p13>` EXAMPLE 1 The following describes an artificial floating-point representation that meets the minimum requirements of this International Standard, and the appropriate values in a :ref:`\<float.h> <9899_7.7>` header for type float:
+EXAMPLE 1 The following describes an artificial floating-point representation that meets the minimum requirements of this International Standard, and the appropriate values in a :ref:`\<float.h> <9899_7.7>` header for type float:

 .. code-block:: text